lkcozy/weekly/docs/2024/issue-226.md

 Software development requires good system designs and coding standards.

-- follow the industry's well-established code specifications that ensures the code quality is consistent and readable
+- 01 Follow the industry's well-established code specifications that ensures the code quality is consistent and readable
-- documentation and comments: explain complex logic and decisions, and why a certain approach was taken rather than what exactly is being done
+- 02 Documentation and comments: explain complex logic and decisions, and why a certain approach was taken rather than what exactly is being done
-- robustness: handle a variety of unexpected situations and inputs without crashing
+- 03 Robustness: handle a variety of unexpected situations and inputs without crashing
-- make testing easy
+- 04 Follow the SOLID principle: “Single Responsibility”, “Open/Closed”, “Liskov Substitution”, “Interface Segregation”, and “Dependency Inversion” - these five principles (SOLID for short) are the cornerstones of writing code that scales and is easy to maintain.
+- 05 Make testing easy: Good code should be easy to test, both by trying to reduce the complexity of each component, and by supporting automated testing to ensure that it behaves as expected.
-- a moderate level of abstraction: neither over-designed nor neglecting long-term expandability and maintainability
+- 06 Abstraction: a moderate level of abstraction: neither over-designed nor neglecting long-term expandability and maintainability
-- utilize design patterns, but don't over-design
+- 07 Utilize Design Patterns, but don't over-design: Design patterns can help us solve some common problems.
+However, every pattern has its applicable scenarios.
+Overusing or misusing design patterns may make your code more complex and difficult to understand.
-- reduce global dependencies: rely on localized state and parameter passing.
+- 08 Reduce Global Dependencies: rely on localized state and parameter passing.
 Function should be side-effect free
-- continuous refactoring
+- 09 Continuous Refactoring: Good code is maintainable and extensible.
+Continuous refactoring reduces technical debt by identifying and fixing problems as early as possible.
-- security is a top priority
+- 10 Security is a Top Priority: Good code should avoid common security vulnerabilities.

 ## Comments